-Best Austin rooftop bars
+Best rooftop bars in Austin

-This flight-lounge themed bar in the Warehouse District caters to a mod clientele, and clusters of cute ’50s-style deck furniture make this an ideal date spot.
+This flight-lounge themed bar in the Warehouse District caters to a mod clientele, and clusters of cute 1950s-style deck furniture make this an ideal date spot.
 The full bar carries spirits, beers, wines and a small-ish bites menu consisting of mostly paninis and snacks.
 Weekends can be pretty busy—especially on DJ nights—and Sunday is especially popular.

 This bar, smack in the middle of downtown, is comprised of four distinct sections: the live music stage area that hosts a variety of bands, the swanky lounge area, the mezzanine (with a bowling alley) and the upstairs bar Terrace59.
 The rooftop is a lovely place to get a drink on a cool night.
 The cushioned patio furniture, bottle service and DJ nights are eerily reminiscent of Miami—which we certainly don’t mind.